myaut/dtrace-stap-book/book/principles/profiling.md

 	}'
 ```

 If we want to go down to a function level, we need to access _program counter_ register (or _instruction pointer_ in x86 terminology) each time profiling probe fires.
 We will refer to program counter as PC later in this book.
 In DTrace these values are explicitly provided in `arg0` -- PC in kernel mode and `arg1` -- PC in userspace mode in `profiling` probes.
 Depending on if process was in kernel mode when profiling probe fired or not, `arg0` or `arg1` will be set to 0.
 Moreover, you may always get current userspace program counter using uregs array: `uregs[REG_PC]`.
-There is also `caller` and `ucaller` builtin variables.
+There is also `caller` and `ucaller` built-in variables.

 You can use `addr()` tapset function in SystemTap which returns userspace PC or kernel PC depending on where probe were fired (some probes do not allow that, so `0` will be returned).
 To get userspace address explicitly, use `uaddr()` function.